Mogelmose/blue-turtle.dk/README.md

 ```

 Open `.env` and fill in any required values (like database URL, nextauth_secret, and user passwords).
-you can generate a nextauth secret in multiple ways but here are two
+you can generate a nextauth secret in multiple ways but here are two:

 ```bash
 npx auth secret